pgabriella/pgabriella/README.md

 - 👋 Hi, I’m @pgabriella
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning python
-- 📫 How to reach me gabriela12121@gmail.com
+- 📫 How to reach me send me a message

 <!---
 pgabriella/pgabriella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.